BA

 do in the future.

-its role for organisations and for consumers in
+for organisations and for consumers in a dynamic

 in developing marketing strategies for countries